stewemetal/mac-setup-script/README.md

 ## Usage

 - For every part of the script to work, make sure to add the termial app you'll be running `mac-setup.sh` from to the Accessibility list (System Settings -> Privacy & Security -> Accessibility).
+For a new Mac, this will probably be the built-in Terminal.
-- Clone the repo and run `mac-setup.sh` from the terminal app you added to the Accesibility list in the previous step.
+- Clone the repo to a folder of your choice.
+- Navigate to the cloned repo directory in the terminal.
+- Run `sudo chown 777 mac-setup.sh`.
+- Run `./mac-setup.sh`
 - Address any interaction that might be needed during the script execution.
 - Profit.